gravemalte/gravemalte/README.md

 ## Hi, I'm Malte 👋

-🎓 I'm currently a doctorate candidate focusing on **variability modelling in the Cyber-Physical Production Systems** domain.
+🎓 I'm currently a PhD student focusing on **variability modelling in the Cyber-Physical Production Systems** domain.
 My research explores how to better manage consistency and adaptability in modern production systems using model-driven engineering and software product line techniques.

 ---